vertexproject/synapse/docs/synapse/devopsguide.rst

 the amount of activity since the last time the databases were optimized, this process may take a significant amount of time.
-To reduce downtime during this process, deployments with mirrors are encouraged to use a strategy like that described in :ref:`devops-low-downtime-updates` to first optimize a mirror, then promote that mirror to being the leader and optimizing the old service leader.
+To reduce downtime during this process, deployments with mirrors are encouraged to use a strategy like that described in :ref:`devops-task-low-downtime-updates` to first optimize a mirror, then promote that mirror to being the leader and optimizing the old service leader.

 After the optimization process is completed, the ``onboot:optimize`` option can be set